forbesmyester/lnug-code-in-postgresql/_posts/2019-03-03-code-in-postgres-in-order-by-limit.md

 {% include code-in-postgres/in-order-by-limit.sql %}
 {% endhighlight %}

+Like the JavaScript we are using ordering (`ORDER BY`) and limiting (`LIMIT`) to get the highest `raceId` within 2017.

 The `IN` clause can be used to match a column against a set of numbers.
 For example we may choose to write `WHERE "raceId" IN (4, 5, 7)` which would be the same thing as writing `WHERE "raceId" = 4 OR "raceId" = 5 OR "raceId" = 7`.

-The smart thing here is that we are using a query to return the numbers for the `IN` clause instead of a directly specified list.
+The smart thing here is that we are using a query to get the last `raceId` within the `IN` clause instead of a directly specified list of `raceId`.

-`ORDER BY` statements are used to perform sorting of the record set, you can sort by multiple fields or use many types of expressions.
+Finally an `ORDER BY` statement is used to perform sorting of the final record set, you can sort by multiple fields or use many types of expressions.

-Lastly `LIMIT` controls how many items to return.
-It can also be combined with `OFFSET` to skip rows.

 ### Pro's